Buttons

 Style: 16px, Title Case

-Inactive CTA (on gray background)
+Inactive Button (on gray background)

 Background: Dark Background Gray #D8D8D8